Everything you need to know about Austria:

 Austria is skiing at its best

 Austria boasts some of the best skiing in the world.
-Whether you choose a famous resort such as Kitzbühel or Mayrhofen for your next ski holiday or a smaller, more family-run base, you’ll find superbly-prepared pistes and state-of-the-art cable cars and chairlifts wherever you go.
+Whether you choose a famous resort such as Kitzbühel or Mayrhofen for one of your upcoming single parent ski holidays or a smaller, more family-run base, you’ll find superbly-prepared pistes and state-of-the-art cable cars and chairlifts wherever you go.
 Where else can you travel up the mountain in a heated chair lift, protected from the winds by a snow cover?
 The resort of Saalbach alone has 18 of these lifts – more than France, Italy and Switzerland put together!
 There are also more than 500 ski schools across the country, and these are viewed by skiers around the world as being the very best in the business.
 Austrians are learning to ski when the rest of us are learning to walk, so they must be doing something right.
 So if you see some little kids skiing at Olympic speed, don’t get disheartened, they’re probably locals!

 Austria means serious après-ski – and not just for skiers

 The Austrians invented après-ski, and to this day, continue to enjoy it to the full.
 Whether you have spent the day out on the slopes, sledging down a nearby hill with the kids or chilling in one of the region’s spas, be sure to round the day off perfectly by dropping by one of the countless après-ski bars.
 Some of these, such as the Tenne in Schladming or the Icebar in Mayrhofen, have developed such a formidable reputation that they have become attractions in their own right, bringing in visitors from across the world.
 But that does not mean aprés-ski is all about getting drunk and rowdy parties.
 You can stop for a hot chocolate with the kids and listen to some upbeat music or just stop for a hot toddy or mulled wine before heading to your accommodation for a sauna and a change.